-The Department of Mathematics offers both the A.B. degree and the B.S. degree.
+The Department of Mathematics offers both the Bachelor of Arts (A.B.) degree and the Bachelor of Science (B.S.) degree.
 Students who plan to attend graduate school in mathematics or the sciences should consider working toward the B.S. degree, which requires at least eight courses in mathematics numbered above 104.
 The A.B. degree requires at least seven courses numbered above 104.
 The specific requirements for the A.B. and B.S. degrees are listed below.

-Bachelor of Arts Degree
+Bachelor of Arts Degree (A.B.)

 Prerequisites: Mathematics 31 or 31L or an equivalent course (Advanced Placement course credit allowed); Mathematics 32 or 32L or 41 or an equivalent course (Advanced Placement course credit allowed); Mathematics 103 and Mathematics 104 or equivalent courses.
-(Many upper level mathematics courses assume programming experience at the level of Computer Science 4.†)
+(Many upper level mathematics courses assume programming experience at the level of Computer Science $4.^{\dagger}$)